SouthernMethodistUniversity/styleguide/README.md

 This repository contains information on collaborative  practices for workshops.

 * Collaboration Checklist
-    - Checklist for planning and promotion of workshops, includes Marketing & Calendaring reminders
+    - Checklist for planning and promotion of workshops, includes Marketing & Calendaring reminders.

 * Style Guide
     - How to write modules consistent with the style guide.
-    - Learning prerequisites and objectives
+    - Learning prerequisites and objectives.

 * Contributing to the workshops
     - How to use Git and GitHub to "fork" curriculum modules to your own account.